Office of Admissions

 General Admission Requirement - For All International Students

 All international students must meet the general admission requirements for their program of study.
 In addition to general admission requirements, different categories of international students must submit different types of additional documents.
-See below for the different types of international student status and required steps per category.
+See below for the different types of international student status and the required steps for each category.

 INTERNATIONAL CATEGORIES AND ADDITIONAL ADMISSION REQUIREMENTS

 There are a variety of ways in which international students may apply to Isothermal Community College.
-Please determine which category below applies to you and then follow the steps noted there.
+Please determine which category below applies to you, and follow the steps noted there.

-- “Official” TOEFL scores (500 or above for the paper test, or 173 or above for the computerized test) OR SAT Scores (500 or higher for verbal and 500 or higher for math).
+- “Official” TOEFL scores (61 or higher on internet based test) OR SAT Scores (500 or higher for verbal and 500 or higher for math).
 If you are from a country whose first language is English, this requirement may be waived upon evaluation.

 - Copy of current passport

 - High School transcripts must translated into English, evaluated by an international organization, and sent in a sealed envelope to Isothermal Community College’s Admissions Department.

 Once all the above admissions information is in our possession and you have been evaluated as an eligible candidate to attend Isothermal Community College, the Director of Enrollment Management will generate an I-20 form for you to use in your application for an F1 Student Visa.
 Once you arrive, you will need to provide the following to the Director:

 If you wish to take ESL classes before you enroll in any of our degree, diploma, or certificate programs, you can contact the ESL Coordinator at 828-395-1489.
 ESL classes are offered through our Continuing Education Department and are therefore considered separate from degree, diploma, or certificate programs.
 None of the steps noted above are required for taking classes in our Continuing Education Department.